Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Best Costumes

-Costume clothes made from 100% organic cotton with natural dyes.
-Includes princess gowns, superhero capes, and everyday dress-up pieces.
-Zero synthetic fabrics, zero plastic elastic, zero toxic dyes. highly rated by customers because the quality is legitimately good.
+Girls dresses made from 100% organic interlock cotton with adorable prints and stripes.
+Zero synthetic fabrics, zero plastic elastic, zero toxic dyes.
+Designed with convenient construction for easy on and easy off.
+Soft premium fabrics.
+Highly rated by customers because the quality is legitimately good and durable.

 ✓ Why GiftedPicks chose this

 Synthetic costume fabrics are petroleum-based plastic that sheds microfibers, especially when kids are moving around and sweating.
 The dyes are often heavy metals and toxic chemicals.
-Organic cotton dress-up clothes avoid both issues.
-Your kid can play dress-up for hours without absorbing synthetic microfibers through their skin.
-The clothes are also washable and durable, so they actually last through multiple uses.
+Touched by Nature organic cotton dress-up clothes avoid both issues.
+Your kid can play dress-up and wear clothes for hours without absorbing synthetic microfibers through their skin.
+The clothes are also washable and durable, so they actually last through multiple kids and uses.
+Made by a trusted organic brand.

 ⚠ Not ideal for

-Parents who want licensed character costumes (these are generic), those with limited closet space, people on strict budgets
+Parents who want licensed character costumes (these are organic basics), those with limited closet space, people on strict budgets

 View on Amazon →